 No Sudden Move begins with a job offer, with multiple job offers for a lucrative heist.
 One that immediately dispense with some of the cliches of the heist film.
-We do not know who is putting the gang together, everything is mediated by middle men, and, just as importantly, the particular job, holding a family hostage while the husband goes to retrieve a document, does not seem to require any specific skill.
-This is not the celebration of the division of labor, of highly skilled workers, that make up Soderbergh's earlier films.
+We do not know who is putting the gang together, everything is mediated by middle men, and, just as importantly, the particular job, holding a family hostage while the husband goes to retrieve a document, does not seem to require any specific skill at all.
+This is not the celebration of the division of labor, of highly skilled workers, that make up Soderbergh's earlier films with pickpockets, demolition experts, and even acrobats all working together as part of a team..
 Lastly, it should be noted that the not only is the work unskilled, more or less, it seems to be too highly paid.
 Each man is offered over five-thousand dollars for what amounts to three hours work.
 The actual prices differ for the different men, depending on their background and race, which is not the only time the film acknowledges the realities of racial hierarchy and exclusion in nineteen fifty-four Detroit.

 Actual historical events do not just make up the backdrop of the film, defining the context and motivation of characters they concern its central plot.
 The document that makes up the film's MacGuffin is the design for the catalytic converter that the big auto companies are trying to suppress.
 No Sudden Move is not the first film in recent history to use this conspiracy as its plot.
 The Nice Guys did the same thing a few years earlier.
 Moreover, the collusion on the part of the auto industry to undermine public transportation was part of the plot of Who Framed Roger Rabbit?
 (As an aside it would be interesting to do an investigation of the way that some of the most repressed stories of American history make their particular return through films dealing with the fantastic.
 I am thinking of the way that the Tulsa Race Massacre appeared alongside superheroes and monsters in Watchmen and Lovecraft Country).